SimonYip22/Neural-Network-ICU-Deterioration-Predictor/README.md

 ##
 ### 14.3 Training, Optimisation & Model Robustness

+- **Scale to full dataset training**
+  - Extend training from the demo subset to the full MIMIC-IV dataset to increase statistical power, improve generalisation, and enable more reliable estimation of model performance
+  - Apply patient-level splits and cohort stratification to ensure robust evaluation and avoid leakage across ICU stays
 - **Improved imbalance and uncertainty modelling**
   - Evaluate focal loss or class-balanced loss for skewed classification targets, particularly median-risk
   - For regression (`pct_time_high`), explore probabilistic objectives (Gaussian or quantile loss) to capture uncertainty